serhat-yildiz/pluggedin-app/README.md

 - **Secure Server Sharing**: Shared servers use sanitized templates that don't expose sensitive credentials
 - **Transparent Operation**: Encryption and decryption happen automatically without affecting the user experience

+### 🤖 New in v2.8.0 - AI Document Exchange (RAG v2)
+- **AI-Generated Documents**: MCP servers can create and manage documents in your library with full attribution
+- **Model Attribution Tracking**: Complete history of which AI models created or updated each document
+- **Advanced Document Search**: Semantic search with filtering by AI model, date, tags, and source type
+- **Document Versioning**: Track changes and maintain version history for AI-generated content
+- **Multi-Source Support**: Documents from uploads, AI generation, or API integrations

 ### 📚 Features from v2.1.0
 - **Document Library with RAG**: Upload and manage documents that serve as knowledge context for AI interactions
 - **Real-Time Notifications**: Get instant notifications for MCP activities with optional email delivery